metabase/metabase/docs/operations-guide/start.md

     java -Dlog4j.configuration=file:/path/to/custom/log4j.properties -jar metabase.jar

 The easiest way to get started customizing logging would be to use a copy of default `log4j.properties` file linked to above and adjust that to meet your needs.
+Keep in mind that you'll need to restart Metabase for changes to the file to take effect.